techies line logo

 Difference in Development Process

-Using plasma in the CVD process is usually performed in chambers of low temperatures, typically between 50°C to 400°C where an electric field forms and causes electronics to accelerate, which creates ions that will strike the substrate surface.
+Using plasma in the CVD process remain usually performed in chambers of low temperatures, typically between 50°C to 400°C where an electric field forms and causes electronics to accelerate, which creates ions that will strike the substrate surface.

 The process will usually consist of several subsystems; high-pressure cylinders, mass flow controllers and tubing.